woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-eight
-If awakening happens in an instant, why doesn’t it happen to us right now, this instant?
-Because we — the mind —don’t want it to.
+<font color=red>If awakening happens in an instant, why doesn’t it happen to us right now, this instant? </font>Because we — the mind —don’t want it to.
 We want to continue to cling to our goals, our attitudes, our beliefs, our patterns and payoffs.
 We want to stay in movement.
 We don’t want to be awakened this instant because we would have to let go of the idea that we can control, choose, decide, make things different or better.
 We would have to let go of who we think we are and what we think we are doing.
 We would have to let go of “you” and “I,” and we’re not ready.
 The dream is familiar, and the problems are old friends — we’re not ready.

 So, paradoxically, time is needed.
 There is actually no need for it, but we cause it to be needed.
 Now time is needed for awareness to develop.
 It’s not a preparation, for no changes are necessary.
 Rather, we’ll continue to cling, but awareness will flower in us by and by.. .and then one day it will happen.Our awareness will have become strong enough so that suddenly we see through all our efforts to remain occupied.
 We see that awareness is all that is ever needed or possible, and that our efforts to achieve a result are what have been causing the delay.